ipfs-inactive/blog/content/post/051-new-ipfs-release-process.md

 Shipyard](https://github.com/ipfs-shipyard) and on a subset of the IPFS project's infrastructure (the bootstrappers and the gateways).

-This stage allows us to rapidly find, diagnose, and fix issues on hardware we control before asking the wider community to begin testing.
+This stage allows us to rapidly find, diagnose, and fix issues within a constrained sphere of control before asking the wider community to begin testing.

 #### Stage 2 - Community Dev Testing

 At this stage, we announce the impending release to the community and ask for beta testers.
-This stage exists to give IPFS some low-stakes testing on as many environments as possible.
+This stage exists to give a new IPFS release candidate some low-stakes testing on as many environments as possible.

 This is also the first stage where we involve members of the early testers